ibm-cloud-docs/cephaas/deployment-access-overview.md

 # About your deployment
 {: #deployment-access-overview}

-Open your Fusion as a Service deployment from the {{site.data.keyword.cloud_notm}} console to review capacity, clusters, storage, and settings.
+Open your IBM Fusion as a service deployment from the {{site.data.keyword.cloud_notm}} console to review capacity, clusters, storage, and settings.
 The deployment overview page provides a central location for monitoring resources and navigating to management areas.
 {: shortdesc}

 Before you begin, make sure that you meet the following requirements: